SCC Codes of Practice Guidelines

 Under the Protection of Freedom Act 2012 (PoFA), the Surveillance Camera Commissioner for England and Wales provides statutory oversight of police and local authorities and parish councils (defined as relevant authorities in PoFA).
 Therefore, as a parish council/local council/local authority installer and operator of a roadside unit you need to be familiar and compliant with the the act and the corresponding Surveillance Camera Commissioner's Codes of Practice.

 Autospeedwatch Limited has been assessed and is compliant with the code, but as installer and user of the system you also must comply with the law.
-It's in all our interests that you do so, and it's not difficult..... we'll also help you where we can.
+It's in all our interests that you do so, and it's not difficult..... we'll help you where we can, and we even provide downloadable draft templates when you purchase a unit.

 The Guiding Principles